-But while the RSC 2 retains the same core skills as the Ronin-SC – including advanced smartphone connectivity – it also promises a range of upgrades, including a bigger battery, an OLED info screen and a new folding design for enhanced portability.
-It’s stronger, too, which means it can support mid-range DSLR cameras, as well as compact and mirrorless models.
+But while the RSC 2 retains the same core features as the Ronin-SC – including advanced smartphone connectivity – it also promises a range of upgrades, including a bigger battery, an OLED info screen, and a new folding design for enhanced portability.
+It’s stronger, too, which means it can support mid-range DSLR cameras, as well as mirrorless models.

 So how does the RSC 2 perform in practice?
-We got hands-on with the gimbal before its launch and our first impressions indicate it’s every bit as good as the improved specs suggest.
-If you’re looking for a versatile yet backpack-friendly solution to smart, stabilized footage, this could well be the tool for you.
+Provided you’re happy to pay extra for the Pro Combo, it’s pretty much the complete package, and if you’re looking for a versatile yet backpack-friendly solution to smart, stabilized footage, it could well be the gimbal for you.

 DJI RSC 2 release date and price

 - DJI RSC 2 release date is October 31

 - $499 / £389 for the base model, or $739 / £569 for the Pro Combo pack

 - Pro Combo will include phone holder, RavenEye module and more